ShirleyQM/Squirrel/README.md

 ## Detail
 ### Homepage
 This page is the index.
-You can go to anywhere you like: Squirrel Map, Squirrel sightings, Add a squirrel's information or Squirrel Statistics.
+You can go anywhere you like: Squirrel Map, Squirrel sightings, Add a squirrel's information or Squirrel Statistics.

 ### Squirrel Map
 This map shows the location of squirrels in our database.
-It might be a little bit dense.
+It might be a little bit dense, however.

 ### Squirrel sightings
 On this page, you can see entries about squirrels including ID and Date.
 For more details, please refer to the link: "details or update".
 This link will bring you to an editable detail page.